Romeo352/Dns-Changer-for-windows-10-11/README.md

-# Dns-Changer-for-windows-10-11
+# Advanced DNS Changer for windows 10/11
-This is a simple dns changer for windows 10 or windows 11
+This is an Advanced DNS Changer for windows 10 or windows 11

 How it works:
 - It detects the currently active network adapter.